fhalde/fauxspark/README.md

 1. The execution time didn't shrink by half unlike before (5.0 ➜ 3.0)
 2. The utilization dropped by ~16%

-There's nothing surprising about #1, it's just the number of tasks was not divisble by the cores.
-Looking at the schedule, we have 4 tasks scheduled in the first batch (1s), then another batch of 4 tasks (1s), and finally 2 tasks (1s) totaling to 3s.
+There's nothing surprising about #1.
+The number of tasks was not divisble by the cores.
+Looking at the schedule more closely, we have 4 tasks scheduled in the first batch (1s), then another batch of 4 tasks (1s), and finally 2 tasks (1s) totaling to 3s.

 To understand utilization, we first need to define it.
 In the simulator, utilization is defined as:
 > Σ task.runtime / Σ executor.uptime * executor.cores

-In our example, the last batch consisted of only 2 tasks, each using 1 core, leaving the remaining 2 cores underutilized hence the drop.
+In our example, the last batch kept 2 cores idle hence the drop in utilization.

-Alright, this was fun, but it still doesn't justify building a simulator.
+...
+TBD shuffle